Register, Be Informed, Cast Your Vote

 - Have you reviewed all of the directions?

 - Do you have postage? (if necessary)

 - When do you need to send your ballot?
 (Spoiler alert: as soon as possible)

 Under South Carolina's Unlawful Distribution of Campaign Literature law, it is against the law in SC to wear or carry any campaign materials.
 This includes any visual display of campaign materials (including clothing, hats, buttons, etc.).
 See South Carolina's full policy HERE.

 Many states have similar laws.
 So, if you are going to the polls, it is best to avoid wearing any promotional garments or accessories.

 Do you want to be more involved?

-There are three things you can do to get more involved in the 2020 Presidential Elections:
+There are three things you can do to get more involved in the 2023 Elections:

 - Volunteer.
 Campaigns always need local volunteers.
 Research how to support your party and/or candidate through volunteering.

 - Join a student organization.
 CCU has multiple student-led organizations that are politically active and provide an opportunity to learn more.